Polymyalgia Rheumatica

 • Complete blood count: This test is done to check for anemia and high platelet count, which usually develops in people with polymyalgia rheumatica.

-• Thyroid-stimulating hormone (TSH): This test is done to rule out hypothyroidism, which can cause weakness and sometimes pain of the shoulder and hip muscles.
+• Thyroid-stimulating hormone (TSH): This test is done to exclude hypothyroidism, which can cause weakness and sometimes pain of the shoulder and hip muscles.

 • Creatine kinase: This test is done to check for muscle tissue damage (myopathy), which can cause weakness and pain of the shoulder and hip muscles.
 If the level of creatine kinase in the blood is elevated, muscle damage is likely.
 In people with polymyalgia rheumatica, muscle damage is absent, so the creatine kinase level is normal.